Mobile Brigade Corps

-The Mobile Brigade Corps consists of 2 (two) branches, namely Gegana and Pelopor.
-Gegana is tasked with carrying out more specific special police operations tasks such as: Bomb Disposal, CBR Handling (Chemistry, Biology, and Radioactivity), Anti-Terror (Counter Terrorism), and Intelligence.
-Meanwhile, the Pelopor are tasked with carrying out broader and paramilitary special police operations tasks, such as: Riot control, Search and Rescue (SAR), security of vital installations, and guerrilla operations.
-The Mobile Brigade Corps are capable of other operations that support the performance of general police units.
-The Brimob Corps is classified as a Police Tactical Unit (PTU) and is operationally a Police Special Weapons and Tactics (SWAT) unit (including Densus 88 and Gegana Brimob).
-Each regional police (Polda) in Indonesia has its own Mobile Brigade unit.
+The Mobile Brigade Corps consists of two branches, Gegana and Pelopor.
+Gegana is tasked with carrying out more specific special police operations tasks such as Bomb Disposal, CBR Handling (Chemistry, Biology, and Radioactivity), Anti-Terror (Counter Terrorism), and Intelligence.
+Meanwhile, the Pelopor are tasked with carrying out broader and paramilitary operations, such as riot control, Search and Rescue (SAR), security of vital installations, and guerrilla operations.
+Brimob is classified as a Police Tactical Unit (PTU) and is operationally a Police Special Weapons and Tactics (SWAT) unit (including Densus 88 and Gegana Brimob) which supports other general police units.
+Each regional police (Polda) in Indonesia has its own Brimob unit.